Growing Up in Australia: The Longitudinal Study of Australian Children

 Methods of data collection

 Reports from multiple informants are sought in order to obtain information about the child's behaviour across differing contexts and to reduce the effects of respondent bias.
-Information is also collected from the child (using a mix of physical measurement, cognitive testing and interviews, depending upon the age of the child), the parents who live with the child (biological, adoptive or step-parents), home-based and centre-based carers (for preschool children who are regularly in non-parental care), and teachers (for school-aged children).
-From Wave 2, information has also been sought from parents who live apart from the child's primary parent but who have contact with the child (parent living elsewhere; PLE).
-See Table 3 for a summary.
+Information is being collected from the child (using physical measurement, cognitive testing and interviews, depending upon the age of the child), the parents who live with the child (biological, adoptive or step-parents), home-based and centre-based carers (for preschool children who are regularly in non-parental care), and teachers (for school-aged children).
+From Wave 2, information has also been sought from parents who live apart from the child but who have contact with them (parent living elsewhere; PLE).
+See Table 5 for a summary.

 |Cognitive and/or physical testing|